 She has performed as a soprano soloist with symphony orchestras in Florida, most recently singing the Theme from Titanic with the Space Coast Symphony and with the Brevard Symphony Orchestra.
 She also performs as a soloist with a guitar or piano accompanist.

-Nathan Kennedy is a national award winning Irish Fiddler who was the first youth from Texas to compete in the World Championships of Irish Music, the All Ireland Fleadh.
-He is also a Texas State, and national award winning classical violinist as concertmaster for the McKinney, TX ISD orchestras that won Texas State best full orchestra and concertmaster of the Midwest Clinic’s best string orchestra with competitors from 30 countries and all 50 states.
-Nathan is an active member of the prestigious Traditional Irish Music Education Societies’ Session Players.
+Nathan Kennedy is a national award winning Irish Fiddler who has competed twice in the World Championships of Irish Music, the All Ireland Fleadh.
+He is also a Texas State, and national award winning classical violinist.
+He is a two time All-state violinist, as concertmaster for the McKinney, TX ISD orchestras that won Texas State best full orchestra in 2015 and was top 5 again in 2019.
+He was also concertmaster of the Midwest Clinic’s best string orchestra with competitors from 30 countries and all 50 states.
+Nathan has recorded on 7 CDs to date.